9 Dec 2019 | Blog

-When he heard about the Youth Empowerment Project (YEP), which is run by Caritas Australia partner, Youth for Peace, Vannak decided to give it a go.
-Designed to provide life skills and vocational training such as handicrafts, gardening and small business, the goal of YEP is to increase youth employment, as well as build a sense of responsibility and solidarity.
+In response, the Youth Empowerment Project (YEP) was designed to provide life skills and vocational training such as handicrafts, gardening and small business management.
+Their goal is to increase youth employment, as well as build a sense of responsibility and solidarity in youth.